rpunnett/ActiveDirectory/README.md

 ActiveDirectory
 =========

-A php class to query and verify users in Active Directory
+A php class to query and verify users in Active Directory.

+Will search on multiple domains suplied on the _forests array.

 Usage
 ----